mbcovid19updates/mbcovid19updates.github.io/README.md

 - Wednesday, **June 16** from 1 pm - 7:45 pm
 - Thursday, **June 17** from 9 am - 3:45 pm

 Eligible to anyone age 12+ for first doses only.
+The vaccine offered these 3 days will be **Pfizer**.

 **770 Leila Ave**
 Winnipeg Soccer Federation North